eezstreet/SWATEliteForce/README.md

 - Introducing, Extra Missions!
 These are a second, Irrational-quality campaign of missions for you to explore.
   * You will need to create a second campaign (in the menu) and select Extra Missions from the dropdown box (SWAT4 + TSS are selected by default)
   * The first one, Meat Barn Restaurant, is an altered version of the multiplayer-exclusive Meat Barn Restaurant.
 Major changes were made to the layout to make it easier in Singleplayer and CO-OP.
+- New system: Weight/Bulk.
+Instead of speed and use time being dictated by armor equipped, it's now based on two variables: Weight and Bulk.
+  * There are two bars on the loadout screen to help visualize how much weight/bulk you have, along with the real values.
+  * WEIGHT will slow you down.
+It is measured in kilograms, as a measure of how heavy things are.
+  * BULK will make things take longer to use.
+It is a percentage ingame, with real measurements behind it - it is a measure of surface area of your gear.
+  * Generally weight and bulk go in tandem, but there are some differences.
+The Desert Eagle is heavier than the Python, but the Python is more bulky.
 - Weapons have been totally altered, both internally (how they function) and externally (how they play).
   * Weapons have been given realistic rates of fire and muzzle velocities.
 In terms of gameplay, higher muzzle velocity = more potential for penetration.
 Most weapons got reduced muzzle velocity, except for the P90, TEC-9 and UMP.
   * Bullets can now ricochet off of hard surfaces, such as concrete, stone, bricks, etc. Ricochets occur from FMJ and buckshot rounds.
 (This feature will be improved as more research is done)